 Applying staged payment plan with installments

-- If, for example, at the time of a dunning run only the first installment of a payment plan is overdue, only this part will be subject to the produced reminder.
+- If, for example, at the time of a dunning run only the second and third installments of a payment plan are overdue, only this portion will be subject to the produced reminder.

 - If at the time of exporting SEPA Direct Debit orders only one installment of a payment plan is due, only this part will be subject to a corresponding bank transfer order.